thepsauce/fensterchef/CONTRIBUTING.md

 - Go to `src/frame_splitting.c` to see how frames are split in two and unsplitted
 - Note that unlike windows, doing `frame->x = 8` visibly does not change
   anything.
 In addition, you must call `reload_frame(frame)` to also size the inner window.
 To size the inner children, use `resize_frame(frame, x, y, width, height)` from `include/frame_sizing.h`
-- Go to `src/frame_sizing.c` to see how frames are size and how when parents are size, recursively resize their chilrend
+- Go to `src/frame_sizing.c` to see how frames are sized and how when parents are resized, recursively resize their children
 - Go to `src/frame_moving.c` to see how frames are moved around the tiling layout and how we get from one frame to another
 - Go to `src/frame_stashing.c` to see how frames are stashed, stashed frames are